matt-harvey/dailycashmanager/user_guide/Installation.rst

 *On Linux*

 Currently to install DCM on Linux, the application must be compiled from source.
-Uncompress the tarball or zipball, and "cd" into the resulting source directory.
-Follow the instructions in README to build, test and install the application.
+Uncompress the tarball or zipball, and ``cd`` into the resulting source directory.
+Follow the instructions in README.rst to build, test and install the application.